 Acadia National Park—a dramatic juxtaposition of mountains and oceans that is sure to make your jaw drop.
 Rugged sea cliffs, picturesque and historic towns, and majestic islands are all watched over by Cadillac Mountain and its commanding ranges.

 Camp of the Pioneers is a 6-acre slice of heaven under a half an hour away from Acadia with three different camping options.
 If you’re feeling like a more rustic camping experiences, you can take the hike-in only Birch Gate Campsite.
-Want to upgrade for a night or two?
-The Yurt (below) has your name written all over it.

 Another close camping option is a stay at Basalm Way Campsite, which is incredible charming as you can see: